anoopchoudharyfs/BuyerRegistration/README.md

 **Client Timeouts**

-The recommended timeout for the Bidder Registration endpoints is 2 seconds.
+The recommended timeout for the buyer Registration endpoints is 2 seconds.

 ##For Test locally

 Install cosmos-db emulator from here https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21

-then create database and put bidder-registration in Database id textbox
+then create database and put buyer-registration in Database id textbox

-Then create new container and put bidderdata in Containerid and partitionKey in partitionKey.
+Then create new container and put buyerdata in Containerid and partitionKey in partitionKey.

 now you can run api on your local iis and test complete flow.